webksde/ddev-vscode-devcontainer-drupal-template/README.md

   3. The [Remote Development Extension for VSCode (extension name: ms-vscode-remote.vscode-remote-extensionpack)}(https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

 ## How to use
- 1. Clone the the repo to a new empty project directory: `git clone https://github.com/webksde/ddev-vscode-devcontainer-drupal9-template.git`
+ 1. Clone the the repo to a new empty project directory: `git clone https://github.com/webksde/ddev-vscode-devcontainer-drupal-template.git`
  2. Start / Restart Docker and make sure it is updated to the current version
- 3. Change into the directory: `cd ddev-vscode-devcontainer-drupal9-template`
+ 3. Change into the directory: `cd ddev-vscode-devcontainer-drupal-template`
  4. Use `ddev drowl-init` or `ddev drowl-init-from-existing` to start up the environment / start the environment with an existing composer file and database dump.
  5. You are ready to go!
 Use `ddev describe` to check the status & URLs of your Project and `ddev code` to run your prepared VSCode IDE!
     -  Note, when inside the attached VSCode go to "Extensions" and type in "@recommended" to reveal all the necessary Extensions.
 Installing them is recommended!